 1/8 teaspoon salt

-2/3 cup plain pumpkin purée (not the one with pumpkin pie seasoning)
+2/3 cup plain pumpkin puree (look for plain pumpkin puree, not the pumpkin pie filling)

 2 tablespoons pumpkin spice